makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ### Alma

-Top Klarna competitor, [Alma](https://techcrunch.com/2020/03/11/alma-is-a-klarna-like-payment-startup-that-lets-you-buy-now-and-pay-later/), is a French BNPL heavyweight that has been making waves since its 2017 launch.
-Boasting more than USD 59.4 million in [recent equity](https://www.pymnts.com/news/investment-tracker/2021/french-bnpl-startup-alma-notches-59-4-in-million-series-b-funding/) from top investors, Alma has quickly grown to 4,000+ merchants and processes hundreds of millions in euros each year.
+Top Klarna competitor, <a href="https://techcrunch.com/2020/03/11/alma-is-a-klarna-like-payment-startup-that-lets-you-buy-now-and-pay-later/">Alma</a>, is a French BNPL heavyweight that has been making waves since its 2017 launch.
+Boasting more than USD 59.4 million in <a href="https://www.pymnts.com/news/investment-tracker/2021/french-bnpl-startup-alma-notches-59-4-in-million-series-b-funding/">recent equity</a> from top investors, Alma has quickly grown to 4,000+ merchants and processes hundreds of millions in euros each year.

 Offering a top-rated BNPL experience with a 4.8/5 Trustpilot rating, Alma is definitely one to watch in the payment space.

 ### Divido

-Divido, a London-based platform for retail finance, has secured a [$30 million](https://techcrunch.com/2021/06/02/divido-bags-30m-to-take-its-buy-now-pay-later-platform-to-more-markets/) Series B round of funding to fuel its international expansion.
+Divido, a London-based platform for retail finance, has secured a <a href="https://techcrunch.com/2021/06/02/divido-bags-30m-to-take-its-buy-now-pay-later-platform-to-more-markets/">$30 million</a> Series B round of funding to fuel its international expansion.
 The company's platform enables retailers to offer consumers the option to buy now, pay later at the point of sale.
 This proven payment solution helps merchants grow their sales and expand their customer base.

 ### Butter

-Traditional BNPL providers have been limited to online transactions, but [Butter](https://www.finextra.com/newsarticle/39356/butter-introduces-bnpl-card) is shaking things up with the launch of its own BNPL card.
+Traditional BNPL providers have been limited to online transactions, but <a href="https://www.finextra.com/newsarticle/39356/butter-introduces-bnpl-card">Butter</a> is shaking things up with the launch of its own BNPL card.
 This physical card will make it easier than ever to buy what you want now and pay for it later.

 This UK-based company is looking to put a nail in the coffin of the credit card, which is seeing a decline in popularity.
 More and more people are turning to BNPL as a way to spread out their payments.

 ### Zilch

-London-based Zilch is a [Mastercard-partnered](https://zpr.io/pxHfwqk68wSe) BNPL app that allows customers to shop anywhere Mastercard is accepted, without any interest or added fees.
+London-based Zilch is a <a href="Mastercard-partnered</a> BNPL app that allows customers to shop anywhere Mastercard is accepted, without any interest or added fees.
 Zilch claims to be as safe as using your bank card and has raised [over $339 million](https://www.crunchbase.com/organization/zilch-technology-limited) in investment to date - making it one of the most successful BNPL platforms in Europe.

 ## Southeast Asia